ben-walczak/pc-setup/minikube/README.md

 - Minikube can help you walk the talk.
 - Minikube can be used as a proof-of-concept tool.

+## Kubernetes Elevator Pitch

+Software and computer science are relatively new fields still in its infancy.
+Naturally, we had some poorly working software 20 years ago.
+Since then, a number of languages, technologies, and packages have come out all competing to prove that they're better than their predecessor.
+The lifespan of these technologies is often pretty short.
+But as software has matured, certain things aren't going away.
+We've transitioned from manual deployments to virtualized deployments to containerized deployments.
+Utilizing docker to containerize applications is one of the best things we've done as its provided a consistent predefined image to deploy from.
+But how do we manage these containers?
+How do we allocate resources to these containers?
+How do we manage

 ## Getting started

 ### Requirements